goconca/website-2019/content/blog/1-resources-for-the-new-speakers.md

 ### Why GoCon Canada?

-We want to ensure new speakers, students of the language and veteras alike, aren't discouraged from submitting a proposal due to the above.
+We want to ensure new speakers, students of the language and veterans alike, aren't discouraged from submitting a proposal due to the above.
 Reach out at speakers@gocon.ca.

 GoCon Canada is a registered nonprofit community group, run by a bunch of Go enthusiasts.